Ero Copper Demonstrates Significant Near-Term Growth in Updated 5-Year Outlook

-/EIN News/ -- VANCOUVER, British Columbia, April 05, 2023 (GLOBE NEWSWIRE) -- Ero Copper Corp.
-(TSX: ERO, NYSE: ERO) ("Ero" or the “Company”) is pleased to provide an updated five-year operating outlook, reflecting the Company's continued execution of ongoing strategic growth initiatives, including the forecasted first production from the Tucumã Operation in 2024 and first production utilizing the new external shaft at the Caraíba Operations' Pilar Mine in 2027.
+VANCOUVER, British Columbia, April 05, 2023 (GLOBE NEWSWIRE) -- Ero Copper Corp.
+ERO NYSE: ERO) ("Ero" or the "Company") is pleased to provide an updated five-year operating outlook, reflecting the Company's continued execution of ongoing strategic growth initiatives, including the forecasted first production from the Tucumã Operation in 2024 and first production utilizing the new external shaft at the Caraíba Operations' Pilar Mine in 2027.

 HIGHLIGHTS